Summer advice from our specialist breast nurses

 Choosing the right kind of after-mastectomy summer clothing can help you stay protected and comfortable as you recover:

-• Wear loose, breathable fabrics like cotton, linen or silk that don't cling to your skin and won't chafe or irritate surgical areas.
+• Wear loose, breathable fabrics like cotton, linen, or silk that don't cling to your skin and won't chafe or irritate surgical areas.

-• Find mastectomy swimsuits designed with missing or removable breast forms, higher necklines and room for drainage.
+• Find mastectomy swimsuits designed with missing or removable breast forms, higher necklines, and room for drainage.

 • Cover up in lightweight, long-sleeved tops and pants when out in the summer sun to protect from UV radiation that could damage sensitive skin and cause sunburn around surgical scars.